pypa/pipfile/README.rst

 A ``Pipfile`` will be superior to a ``requirements.txt`` file in a number of
 ways:

-* Expressive syntax for declaring all types of Python dependencies
+* Python-like syntax for declaring all types of Python dependencies.
 * One Pipfile (as opposed to multiple ``requirements.txt`` files).

   * Existing requirements files tend to proliferate into e.g.